amworsley/m1-debian/README.md

 additional USB-3 ports on the iMac 4 port model don't work in u-boot, grub and Linux.
 In order to install Linux on a FileVault-enabled Mac run the installer from Recovery open Disk Utility > Expanding "Macintosh HD" > Selecting locked volume > click "Mount".

-# This installation is not suited to be mixed with other ASAHI or BSD installations until further investiation.
+Debian does not include the choosen EFI patch.
+As a result it will always pick the first ESP partition.
+This can be problematic if you're using multiple ESP partitions for example when having multiple Linux and BSD installations.

 # Artefacts
 If you don't want to use the prebuild artefacts, you can build them yourself using the [bootstrap.sh](https://git.zerfleddert.de/cgi-bin/gitweb.cgi/m1-debian/blob_plain/refs/heads/master:/bootstrap.sh) script.

+# Kernel header files
+The kernel header files can be found here: <https://thomas.glanzmann.de/asahi/>

 # Asahi installer